Phase Transitions in Bandits with Switching Constraints: General Switching Costs

-Let $G=(V,E)$ be a (weighted) complete graph, where $V=[k]$ (i.e., each vertex corresponds to an action), and the edge between $i$ and $j$ is assigned a weight $c_{i,j}$ ($\forall i\ne j$).
+We first consider the \emph{general symmetric switching cost} structure where $c_{i,j}=c_{j,i}$ for all $i,j\in[K]$.
+The corresponding \BwSC problem is referred to as the \GB problem.
+To start with, we need to enhance the framework of Section \ref{sec:formulation} to better represent the switching costs.
+We do this by representing switching costs via a weighted graph.
+Let $G=(V,E)$ be a (weighted) complete graph, where $V=[K]$ (i.e., each vertex corresponds to an action), and the edge between $i$ and $j$ is assigned a weight $c_{i,j}$ ($\forall i\ne j$).
 We call the weighted graph $G$ the \textit{switching graph}.
 In this section, we assume the switching costs satisfy the triangle inequality: $\forall i,j,l\in[k]$, $c_{i,j}\le c_{i,l}+c_{l,j}$.
-We relax this assumption in Appendix E.
+We relax this assumption in Appendix \ref{app:relax}.